jbj-ph/COLL199sp18/README.md

 permalink: /
 ---

-# COLL 199 Trinity Portfolio Program | Spring 2018
+# COLL 199 Trinity Portfolio Program | Fall 2019

 This is the main course site for COLL 199: Trinity Portfoio Program.
 Still a little in progress.